H-Plus-Time/CubiCasa5k/README.md

 CubiCasa5K is a large-scale floorplan image dataset containing 5000 samples annotated into over 80 floorplan object categories.
 The dataset annotations are performed in a dense and versatile manner by using polygons for separating the different objects.
 You can download the CubiCasa5K dataset from [here](https://zenodo.org/record/2613548) and extract the zip file to data/ folder.

 ## Requirements
-The model is written for Python 3.6.5 and Pytorch 1.0.0 with CUDA enabled GPU.
-Other dependencies Python can be found in requirements.txt file with the exception of cv2 3.1.0 ([OpenCV](https://opencv.org/)).
+The model is written for Python 3.11 and Pytorch 2.4 with CUDA enabled GPU.
+See the pyproject.toml for dependencies (NB: support is limited to linux-64 and osx-arm64).
 If you want to use the Dockerfile you need to have docker and [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker) installed.
 We use pre-built image [anibali/pytorch:cuda-9.0](https://github.com/anibali/docker-pytorch) as a starting point and install other required libraries using pip.
 To create the container run in the:
 ```bash
 docker build -t cubi -f Dockerfile .
 ```